National Science Shop Networks

 A German speaking Science Shop Network that aims to transmit knowledge locally and regionally, to trigger discussions between like-minded people and dissidents and to build a bridge between the citizens and science istitutions.
 It includes Germany, Switzerland and Austria.

-Community-Based Research Canada
+Community-based Research in Canada

 A national champion and facilitator for community-based research (CBR) and campus-community engagement in Canada which brings together key players of community-campus partnerships.
 Their network builds capacity for academia and broader communities to collaborate and use research as a tool to mobilize community participation and action.